dotkom/onlineweb4/CONTRIBUTING.md

 Other notices
 =============

-Note that dotKom and Online reserves the right to reject any issue or pull request without having to give a explanation.
+Note that dotKom and Online reserves the right to reject any issue or pull request without having to give an explanation.